ashwin153/caustic/caustic-library/README.md

 ```

 ## Records
-In addition to these primitive types, the standard library also allows a ```Reference``` to be made
+In addition to these primitive types, the standard library also supports ```Reference``` to
-to a user-defined type.
+user-defined types.
 References use [Shapeless][1] to materialize compiler macros that permit the
 fields of an object to be statically manipulated and iterated.
 A current limitation is that objects
 cannot be self-referential; an object cannot have a field of its own type.